dpryan79/MethylDackel/README.md

 ==========

  * Enable trimming based on M-bias
  * The -D option seems to only be approximate.
-Is the an htslib issue?
+Is this an htslib issue?
  * Is the output format the most convenient (it's what Bison uses, so converters have already been written)?
 It makes more sense to output a predefined VCF format, which would allow processing multiple samples at once.
 This would require a spec., which should have pretty broad input.
  * Need to finish restructuring things to allow easy library incorporation
- * Test to ensure that the results are correct!